24 Jul Newsletter: June 2019

 In the previous years, the temporary connectivity that was installed was unreliable.
 The network was slow and kept losing connection.
 There was an option of paying with cash but it would be safety risk to consumers and retailers.

-Q-KON and FNB partnered to develop a temporary but reliable satellite communication network that provided trusted communication for business Point-of-Sale solutions at the expo.
+Q-KON and a leading bank partnered to develop a temporary but reliable satellite communication network that provided trusted communication for business Point-of-Sale solutions at the expo.
 Retailers were able to enjoy reliable, fast, always-on and speed point connections.

 Is LTE the only alternative?